 - Learn how to communicate more effectively

-- Understand how to best support the overall development and well-being of your child or partner
+- Understand how to best support the overall development and well-being of their child or partner

 Our Approach to Therapy in King County

 What we know from our years of experience is that many common approaches to counseling and therapy just don’t work for neurodiverse individuals.
-Our team understands this and utilizes evidence-based, solution-focused, and strengths-based approaches in our work with neurodiverse individuals and their families.
+Our counseling team understands this and utilizes evidence-based, solution-focused, and strengths-based approaches in our work with neurodiverse individuals, their partners, and their families.